This post was most recently updated on September 15th, 2020

 Supergreens powder has become all the rage.
 It all started with the wheat grass smoothie movement, and has carried on from there.
+You can make super greens at home with these easy instructions.

 Please read: This information is provided for educational purposes only and is not intended to treat, diagnose or prevent any disease.
 We encourage you to make your own health care decisions in partnership with a qualified health care professional.